MicrosoftDocs/fabric-docs/docs/data-engineering/connect-apps-api-graphql.md

 ## Other languages

-You can find more sample code to connect to your API for GraphQL in the [Microsoft Fabric Samples GitHub repository](https://github.com/microsoft/fabric-samples/tree/main/docs-samples/data-engineering/GraphQL).
+Find C#, Python, and other language samples for connecting to your GraphQL API in the [Microsoft Fabric Samples GitHub repository](https://github.com/microsoft/fabric-samples/tree/main/docs-samples/data-engineering/GraphQL).

 ## Related content